Fair City: Awards

 The programme was nominated for an IFTA as 'Best Television Drama' in the years 2000 and 2003.
 Stuart Dunne, who portrayed Billy Meehan, was nominated for an IFTA as 'Best Actor in a Television Drama' in 2003.

 Pat Nolan, who plays Barry O'Hanlon, won a Rose d'Or award in the 'Best Soap Actor' category at the international Rose d'Or Festival in Switzerland on 7 May 2005.
 The series has also been nominated for a TVNow Award as 'Favourite Soap' in 2006, 2007, 2008 and 2009.
 Its first ever victory, in 2008, was matched by a second victory in 2009.
 Fair City won 'Best Soap in the International Entertainment' category, at the Mediamixx festival in Bulgaria in July 2007.

-Controversy
+Actors Pay

 RTÉ pays some Fair City cast members €432 a day, although the soap generates revenue in the region of €7m each year for RTÉ.
-Tommy O'Neill, the actor who plays Detective Deegan, was embroiled in a row with a taxi driver over a €10 fare in November 2011.
+Tommy O'Neill, the actor who played Detective Deegan, was embroiled in a row with a taxi driver over a €10 fare in November 2011.

+Established actor Tony Tormey, who plays long running character Paul Brennan, was paid between €99,000 and €150,000 a year in 2016 and 2017, this amounted to €4,500 for a shooting week, with a contract for 31 weeks.

+Complaints

 As a result of a storyline, school managers feared that students were starting "copycat" fight clubs in post primary schools around the country.
 RTÉ has also launched an investigation into how a convicted child sex offender appeared as an extra in the soap.
 Fair City was criticised by Down's Syndrome Ireland for using the derogatory term "mongo" on 20 January 2006 episode.